cagandemirmr/Movie_Correlation_Project/README.md

 What problem did you solve?
+i made solution for  correlation problem between categorical and numerical data.

+What did i learn?
 In this project personally i learned lots of things.First of all, i learned that not all outliers should be supressed or excluded from data set.
-Also,everytime we should not fill missing vfalues with values or delete them.In addition to that, Before deciding corelation method, i learned that i  need to make test on data.
+Also,everytime we should not fill missing falues with values or delete them.In addition to that, Before deciding corelation method, i learned that i  need to make test on data.

 What makes my project stand out?